 5 Symptoms of a Bad Crankshaft Position Sensor and Replacement Cost

-The crankshaft position sensor is found in virtually every new car on the road today.
-Its job is to track the position of the crankshaft and the speed at which it is rotating.
-The crankshaft position sensor will then transmit this data to the engine control unit (ECU).
+The crankshaft position sensor plays an important role in your car’s engine by monitoring the position of the crankshaft and the speed at which it is rotating.
+The sensor then transmits this data to the vehicle’s computer to help control fuel injection and ignition timing.

 engine stalls